2h3ph3rd/2h3ph3rd.github.io/docs/writeups/thm/challenges/crylo.md

 # Crylo

-Learn about the CryptoJS library and JavaScript-based client-side encryption and decryption.
+> Learn about the CryptoJS library and JavaScript-based client-side encryption and decryption.

+This is a writeup for the room [Crylo](https://tryhackme.com/room/crylo4a) on TryHackMe.

 <Image src="https://tryhackme-images.s3.amazonaws.com/room-icons/af0e7c2109847033d31d273498657526.png" width="128" />